Home » Work in Canada » Owner/ Operator LMIA-Based Work Permit

 • A business plan should include a financial projection, a timeline, and a description of how the individual plans to create or maintain employment within the company.

-• The foreign national must demonstrate that the business is managed actively, rather than passively, that they possess the qualifications and experience necessary to hold the position they desire within the company, and that they are able to earn a wage that is at or above the median wage
+• The foreign national must demonstrate that the business is managed actively, rather than passively, that they possess the qualifications and experience necessary to hold the position they desire within the company, and that they can earn a wage that is at or above the median wage

 • A business plan must include a commitment to hiring at least one Canadian citizen or permanent resident within the first year